-This bracelet flaunts a small collection of vintage Czech and German glass buttons and cabochons.
+This bracelet flaunts a small starter collection of vintage Czech and German glass buttons and cabochons.

 This bracelet is also anchored with an antique, one-of-a-kind, Victorian-era chased or hammered button.
 Metalworkers forged the lovely design on this button by ‘hammering’ on its backside to create a low relief design or ‘chasing’ on the front side to sink the metal.